-Written by Malala for her peers, this is the story of the girl behind the Nobel Prize-winning icon.
+Written by Malala for her peers, this is a brand new look at the girl behind the Nobel Prize-winning icon. *Young Reader's Edition*

 It's a searing and personal portrait of a young woman who dared to make a difference. - PUBLISHERS' WEEKLY (starred review)

 Malala Yousafzai was born in the Swat region of Pakistan in 1997.
 She began blogging for the BBC at the age of 11 and became an international icon when she was shot in the head by the Taliban for continuing to attend school.
 In April 2013, TIME magazine named Malala as one of the 100 Most Influential People in the World.
 She lives in Birmingham.